 If your dress doesn't have a veil made to match you dress, no worries, wedding veil designer's now make a veils out of a variety of different types of lace.
 We can help you find a veil that most closely matches and compliments the lace on your wedding dress.

 Some brides feel like a lace veil with a lace wedding dress is too much lace.
 A pencil edge veil (meaning it has just a small sewn edge) is a classic and effortless look.
 You could also do a beaded edge veil that compliments the beading on your dress.

 Have a very simple dress with no beading or lace on it?
 A gorgeous lace cathedral veil can be the perfect way to add some drama to your wedding day look.
 If lace isn't your vibe, a simple pencil edge veil or a beaded edge veil can also look stunning.

 We're seeing brides loving the trend of pearl detailing on everything!
 We love it on veils as well as shoes and earrings.
 You don't have to keep the pearl detailings just on the edge of the veil though.
 The newest trend is pearls scattered throughout the veil and we are obsessed!

 Another fun trend in veils is glitter!
 Instead of a beaded edge you can do a veil that has a beautiful shimmer of glitter throughout the veil.
 It's a very fun and modern veil trend for the bride who wants to do something a little bit different.
 We had to capture this glitter veil in a video because it sparkles so pretty in person.

 We've also seen the trend of really fun veils with colorful embroidery and embellishments trending on TikTok.
 We love this one from bespoke bridal designer Madison Chamberlain.

-The fun part of bridal now in 2022 is you can really do whatever you want!
+The fun part of getting married now is you can really do whatever you want!